Education sector in China: How to seize opportunities

 In addition, the question of equal opportunities arises.
 With such a demanding education system, many cannot afford to integrate and pay for additional courses.
 As a result, many of them drop out after the first 9 mandatory years.

-This goes hand in hand with the concept of “keeping face”.
-This Chinese concept is associated with reputation, prestige and social status.
-It affects education, wealth and social position.
+This goes hand in hand with the concept of “keeping face“.
+This Chinese concept is associated with reputation, prestige, and social status.
+It affects education, wealth, and social position.

-Students must be good students and study for the good of their country, their family and to make their parents proud.
+Students must be good students and study for the good of their country, and their family and to make their parents proud.

 At school, excellent students are rewarded with prizes and those with difficulties are left out.